Fig. 1. Grazing in Romanian

 Fig. 3.
 The fate of wood-pastures in Doupovské hory.

-to dense forests while the former tree-less landscape changed
+The former wood-pastures often changed to dense forests while the former tree-less landscape changed to shrublands grazed by wild herbivores. |

 However, conservation management is often planned without considering the value of scattered shrubs.
 The problem is that there is little information on the species richness and variability of new wood-pastures.
 Particularly the effects of interactions between shrubs and grazing on the small scale vegetation variability are often overlooked.
 Therefore, we have started several small projects which aim to i) investigate the relationships between shrub cover, grazing intensity, and species diversity (both alpha and beta diversity), ii) compare the diversity of traditional wood-pastures in Banat and new wood-pastures in the Czech Republic and iii) investigate the role of wild animals in forming and maintaining the abandoned landscape.